 The code for this example operation is included in the file example1_opresample__define.pro in the examples/doc/itools subdirectory of the IDL distribution.
-Enter at the IDL prompt to create an instance of an iTool that registers this operation, or
+Enter at the IDL prompt to create an instance of an iTool that registers this operation.
+Open the file in any text editor or enter

 '''

-.compile example1_opresample
+.edit example1 opresample

 '''